There was a substance in the brains of the Pharisees and Sadducees that ruined their thinking.

 On the Other Side

 Jesus and the Twelve departed from the wicked and adulterous leaders and crossed to the other side of the lake.
-The men suddenly remember what they had forgotten—bread.
+The men suddenly remembered what they had forgotten—bread.
 Jesus was still ruminating about the stupidity of the Pharisees and Sadducees and was not at all thinking about dinner.
 He advised the men:

 “Take heed and beware of the leaven of the Pharisees and the Sadducees.”